From Guessing to Seeing: Enhancing LLM-Based Program Repair via Trace-Guided Multi-strategy Debate: Related Work

-\textbf{Generative Repair and Retrieval Augmentation.}Large Language Models broadened the scope of APR by enabling repair without prior exposure to similar bugs.
-Models such as Codex~\cite{chen2021evaluating}, StarCoder~\cite{li2023starcoder}, and DeepSeek-Coder~\cite{guo2024deepseek} brought strong code reasoning to the task, and approaches like AlphaRepair~\cite{xia2023automated} and GAMMA~\cite{zhang2023gamma} exploited this capacity through cloze style generation.
-To reduce hallucination in pure generation~\cite{ji2023survey}, retrieval-augmented frameworks such as REINFIX~\cite{zhang2025repair} and RetriGen~\cite{nashid2023retrieval} supply the model with relevant fix patterns at inference time.
-This strategy improves plausibility on common defect types, but degrades on novel, state dependent faults where no similar historical fix exists.
+\textbf{Generative Repair and Retrieval Augmentation.} Large Language Models broadened APR by enabling repair without prior exposure to similar bugs.
+Models such as Codex~\cite{chen2021evaluating}, StarCoder~\cite{li2023starcoder}, and DeepSeek-Coder~\cite{guo2024deepseek} provide strong code reasoning capabilities, while approaches such as AlphaRepair~\cite{xia2023automated} and GAMMA~\cite{zhang2023gamma} exploit LLMs through cloze-style generation.
+To mitigate hallucination in pure generation~\cite{ji2023survey}, retrieval-augmented frameworks such as REINFIX~\cite{zhang2025repair} and CEDAR~\cite{nashid2023retrieval} provide relevant fix patterns.
+However, such methods are less effective for novel state-dependent faults without similar historical fixes.